Can you tolerate the truth of not knowing?

 Q5: How do I access the inner wisdom mentioned in the article?

-A: Inner wisdom is accessed through quieting the external and internal noise through practices like meditation and introspection.
-The article suggests that wisdom requires becoming “quiet enough to hear your soul speak.”
-This involves creating space for stillness, developing concentration, and turning inward to connect with your deeper self—what the article calls your “eternal soul” or connection to source.
+Inner wisdom is accessed through quieting the external and internal noise through practices like meditation and introspection.
+The article suggests that wisdom requires becoming “quiet enough to hear your soul speak”, or in Jack Kornfield’s words, “built on the foundation of concentration.”
+This involves creating space for stillness, and turning inward to connect with your deeper self.
 Regular meditation practice is one pathway to accessing this inner knowing.

 Q6: Can I develop wisdom even if I don’t have a religious or spiritual belief system?